 Toilet and Hygiene for girl child’s team launched the swachatha project with eco-friendly menstrual hygiene awareness camps in villages in Karnaprayag, Gochar, rudhraprsyag, and adjacent communities.
 Followed by that we also launched the same in Kashi at various schools, Vaishnavi convent in Chunar, government school at the Naxalite area of Chunar in the Mirzapur districts, Ram Nagar just to name a few.

-We have launched this initiative in 14 different areas and distributed samples to young girls who wanted to be part of our program.
-The overwhelming response has made our team think ahead and move forward with this initiative in large numbers.
+In 2018, Sewa launched this initiative aross many locations in India.
+We conducted awareness about menstrual hygeine and distributed reusable cloth sanitary napkins to young girls who wanted to be part of our program.
+The overwhelming response has made our team take this prgoram ahead and move forward with this initiative in large numbers.